Xevkin/random_programs/MixMapper.md

 `[trees,fits] = MixMapper(pop_data_reps(1:4),scaffold_pop_names,'BRNZ_TURK','',options);`

 We define some of fitting we want to do.
-The above lines will fit BRNZ_TURK as the product of admixture between two scaffold pops.
+The above line will fit BRNZ_TURK as the product of admixture between two scaffold pops.

 pop_data_reps(1:4) defines the number of bootstrap replicates.